JohnnyDeeee/Dyfolio/README.md

-# Stafolio
+# Dyfolio

 A minimal portfolio generator for programmers.
-Its name originates from Static Portfolio Generator.
+Its name originates from dynamic portfolio generator.
 The tool makes it easier for programmers to generate their entire website, without touching any html or css files, and to update their data on the fly using only json files.
+The idea is that everytime you make a change in any json file the users browser will fetch the data on the next refresh and update the data acordingly.

 ## Motivation